-Dispatch Support Services were procured from Verve Energy for Power System Security
+Dispatch Support Services were procured from Verve Energy for Power System Security.

-The following gives the quantities of Dispatch Support for the period 1 May 2008 to 30 April 2009 inclusive.
+The following gives the quantities of Dispatch Support for the period 1 May 2009 to 30 April 2010 inclusive as well as the quantities from the previous year.